SirDickensBottomskew/ISDMProject/Assignment.md

 In order to satisfy the increasing demand for better customer satisfaction and retention on the phone, the Travel Company decided to implement a new system in its Call Management Center (CMC) to handle and support the influx of inbound and outbound callers, as well as to satisfy the demands of the internal team to effectively communicate with customers.

-From conducting the empathize phase below, it is concluded that the core problem the travel company is facing is the slow rate of call flow as a result of customers getting matched with Relatonship Managers that may not fit the customer's needs regardless of the RM's knowledge of the product.
+From conducting the empathy mapping phase below, it is concluded that the core problem the travel company is facing is the slow rate of call flow as a result of customers getting matched with Relatonship Managers that may not fit the customer's needs regardless of the RM's knowledge of the product.

 ## Stakeholders: